js-jslog/harpguru-scripts/blues-scale-many-positions.md

 Blues scale in 8 positions?!
 Without overblows / overdraws

-Playing in positions other than 1st 2nd and 3rd can seem like a massive reeducation.
+Playing in new positions can seem like a massive reeducation.
 You'll have to learn new scales to play along to genres of music you're not really interested in, right?

 Wrong!
-And while it's most likely that you will want to invest most of your time mastering the more popular positions, there is a lot of insight to gain from just getting a taste of playing in other positions.
+And while it's important to focus most of your attention where you will get the most benefit (probably 2nd position for many), there is a lot of insight to gain from an accessible taste of playing in other positions.

 And today we're going to see just how accessible and familar that insight and experience can be using the explorative power of Harp Guru.

-Harp Guru is available in the Android and iOS stores now and was recently described in a 5* review as "an abacus for scales" "it dramatically speeds up your learning and makes it much more enjoyable", and that exactly what we're going to demonstrate right now.
+Harp Guru is available in the Android and iOS stores now and was recently described in a 5* review as "an abacus for scales" "it dramatically speeds up your learning and makes it much more enjoyable", and thats exactly what we're going to demonstrate right now.

 So how's this going to work?
 What we'll do is take a scale that many of us are already familiar with, the blues scale.
 If you aren't familiar then take a look in the description for a link to my visual introduction in another video.